Wrong topology update after genbox solvation

 It is rather an inconvenience than a bug, but on a calm day you might consider changing the behaviour of genbox as it might save some users some time.

-#2 Updated by Oliver Schillinger almost 7 years ago
+#2 Updated by Oliver Schillinger about 7 years ago

 Renaming the residues to SOL seems to resolve the problem.